Wednesday, July 6, 2011

 Dealing with Doubters, Part 1 (Homeschooling the Preschool Years)

-By the time Beezy was 4, my husband and I were pretty sure we wanted to homeschool.
-But my mother-in-law offered to pay for preschool, and upon hearing this Grandma delivered enrollment papers to us, as well as to my mother-in-law.
-In hindsight this strikes me as endearing, but it was quite distressing at the time.
+By the time Beezy was 4, my husband and I were pretty sure we wanted to homeschool, and family members were aware of this.
+But my mother-in-law offered to pay for preschool, and upon hearing this Grandma delivered enrollment papers to us on multiple occasions, and even gave them to my mother-in-law!
+In hindsight my grandmother's intentions strike me as endearing, but it was quite distressing at the time.
 I called the preschool for Grandma's benefit, but many attempts to contact the director with my questions were unsuccessful, and from the one time I had spoken with her, it was clear that there was no real orientation program.
 The parents were to come on a particular evening and fill out paperwork, and no thorough discussion of the program was going to be given at any time.

-I was used to the procedures of the Montessori school for which I had been a teacher, where there were numerous opportunities for parents to be indoctrinated into the Montessori method, so I was discouraged by this different situation.
+I was used to the procedures of the Montessori school that I had taught at in Columbus, where there were numerous opportunities for parents to be indoctrinated into the Montessori method, so I was discouraged by this different situation.
 But mostly, I didn't see the point in having Beezy get used to going somewhere else for school, and then for kindergarten switching to homeschooling.
-Even if someone else was paying for preschool, it seemed like a waste of money.
+Even if someone else was paying for preschool, it seemed like the money could be better spent.
 My Montessori training includes ages 3 to 6, so I was perfectly qualified to teach my child.
 Not that it takes special training to do so, but it seems it would have given others extra confidence in me to do the job.

 I had read some opinions from early child development professionals suggesting that formal academic training is actually harmful to preschoolers.
 It seemed like the best idea to me to "follow the child," a term used in Montessori for child-centered learning.
 In the Montessori method, the key is a prepared environment with engaging, auto-educative activities that the children are allowed to freely choose, once they are shown how to properly use them.
 I had also read books by John Holt and became interested in unschooling, which basically involves answering the child's questions and facilitating in the learning process based on the child's interests.
 This reminded me of Montessori's "follow the child" philosophy, so for preschool, this was the way we went.